frenchie68/Z79Forth/README.md

   region ($E000-$FFFF) needed to be assigned to the EEPROM.
 Region 6 ($C000-$DFFF) is where memory mapped I/O operations take place.
 Regions 0-3 ($0000-$7FFF) is populated by a 32 KB static RAM.
-Region 4 ($8000-$BFFF) remains available for off-board extensions.
+Region 4 ($8000-$BFFF) remains available for off board extensions.

   The I/O space is further divided into eight 1 KB areas, allowing for up to eight devices to be used in the system.
 Of those, dev.
 0 is reserved for